openshift/openshift-origin-design/designs/administrator/4.6/column-management/index.md

 # Column Management

 ## Behavior
-Column management will live in the toolbar as a column icon on the Pods page on desktop.
+Column management will live in the toolbar as a column icon on the relevant resources pages on desktop.
 It will be hidden on mobile.
 Clicking on the icon will open a modal that lists all column names with checkboxes.
 ![column-management-toolbar](img/column-management-toolbar.png)
 If the user is looking at “all projects”, then the checkbox next to “name” as well as “namespace”  in the modal will be shown as checked and disabled.
-Hovering over it will bring up a tooltip that explains that the columns may not be edited.
+Hovering over either the checkbox or text will bring up a tooltip that explains that the columns are required.
 ![column-management-disabled-check](img/column-management-disabled-check.png)
 The modal will have an informational alert by default that reads “You can select up to 7 columns”.
 If 7 columns have already been selected, then all checkboxes will be disabled.
 Once the user deselects a checkbox, the other checkboxes will return to default state (rather than disabled).
 ![column-management-check](img/column-management-check.png)
 Deselecting a checkbox will remove that column from the table view.
 Selecting a checkbox will add that column to the table view.
 Clicking “Save” will save the changes that the user has made in the modal.
-Clicking “Restore default columns” will restore the default settings of the columns in the pods table.
+Clicking “Restore default columns” will restore the default settings of the columns in the resource table.
 ![column-management-save](img/column-management-save.png)
 If the page **does not** include a project selector **or** the project selector is set to anything other than “all projects”, then the “namespace” column will be hidden on the table **and** displayed in the modal below all of the table columns, unchecked.
 ![column-management-namespace-hidden](img/column-management-namespace-hidden.png)